Harshj00/PROJECTS/README.md

-# OCTANET JUNE Internship
+# PROJECTS OF 2024
-Here I am gonna showcase my Internship related projects
+Here I am gonna showcase what i did